AbdelrahmanDwedar/from-scratch-to-advance-tasks/5 - functions/README.md

 ## The task

-The cows & pulls game is a game where you have a number from 4 digits, that the user have to guess.
+The cows & bulls game is a game where you have a number from 4 digits, that the user have to guess.
-The game have to let the user input values of 4 numbers and check if there's right values in it, if there's you have to give the user a cow, if the value was not right give the user a pull.
+The game have to let the user input values of 4 numbers and check if there's right values in it, if there's you have to give the user a cow, if the value was not right give the user a bull.

 and output them, and if the user didn't get 4 cows (win) then they repeat the process again till they succeed.